coffeecupapp/api/Sections/Tasks.md

 ## Archive A Task

-### TODO: DOKU WHAT WILL BE ARCHIVED ALONG WITH THE ENTRY, IF ANY
+### TODO: DOKU WHAT WILL BE ARCHIVED ALONG WITH THE TASK ENTRY?

 `PUT /api/task/#{task_id}`